 Web proxies are versatile tools.
 They have a wide variety of uses, from caching web, DNS and other lookups, to speeding up the delivery of a web server / reducing bandwidth consumption.
 Web proxy software can also harden security by filtering traffic and anonymizing connections, and offer media-range limitations.
 This software is used by high-profile, high-traffic websites such as The New York Times, The Guardian, and social media and content sites such as Twitter, Facebook, and Wikipedia.

 Web caches have become a vital mechanism for optimising the amount of data that is delivered in a given period of time.
 Good web caches also help to minimise latency, serving pages as quickly as possible.
 This helps to prevent the end user from becoming impatient having to wait for content to be delivered.
 Web caches optimise the data flow between client and server.
 They also help to converse bandwidth by caching frequently-delivered content.
 If you need to reduce server load and improve delivery speed of your content, it is definitely worth exploring the benefits offered by web cache software.

-To provide an insight into the quality of software available for Linux, I feature below 5 excellent open source web proxy tools.
+To provide an insight into the quality of software available for Linux, we showcase 5 excellent open source web proxy tools.
 Some of the them are full-featured; a couple of them have very modest resource needs.

 |Web Delivery Tools|

 |Squid||High-performance open source proxy caching server and web cache daemon|

 |Privoxy||Non-caching Web proxy with advanced filtering capabilities for enhancing privacy|

 |Varnish Cache||Web accelerator written with performance and flexibility in mind|